 - 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings 🔯 .
+- 2. In the top-right corner of the page, click Settings 🐱 .

-- 3. Click Computer Management.
+- Click Computer Management.

+On a smartphone or iPod touch, this option is in the pop-up menu.

-- 4. In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point
+- 4. In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point G.

 - 5. Click Edit.

-- 6. Choose a service from the Cloud Service pop-up menu.
+- 6. Choose a content delivery network from the Content Delivery Network pop-up menu.

 - 7. Configure the settings on the pane.

 - 8. Click Save.